loay-ashraf/OCore-avr/README.md

 ### Prerequisites
 You'll need one of the following tools installed on your machine:
 - Atmel Studio 7 - https://www.microchip.com/mplab/avr-support/atmel-studio-7
-- Eclipse CDT with AVR plugin - https://www.eclipse.org/cdt/
+- Eclipse Embedded CDT with AVR plugin - https://eclipse-embed-cdt.github.io | http://avr-eclipse.sourceforge.net/wiki/index.php/Plugin_Download

 You'll also need git to be installed on your machine.

 ### Installing
 You'll need to do the following:
-- clone the repo to your local machine using: `git clone https://github.com/loay-ashraf/ATmega16-32-Library-Set.git`
+- clone the repo to your local machine using: `git clone https://github.com/loay-ashraf/ESFS.git`
 - create new project in your IDE.
 - add your project root directory to compiler include path (in project toolchain settings).
 - add the three main folders from cloned repo folder to the project: `app`, `hal`, `rtos`.
 - scale down the layers according to the size of your application by removing unwanted modules (if you are using RTOS, modify the following file: `rtos_config.h`) - see [Project Contents](#projectcontents).
 - remove unwanted modules simply by removing their folders in the rtos, ecu and mcu layer - see [Project Layout](#projectlayout).
 - after removing unwanted modules from the project, rebuild the project to check that no errors are thrown by the preprocessor or the linker.
+Important Notice: for those who use Eclipse IDE, you must add the following line in linker's "other arguments" field: `-Wl,--gc-sections`

 ## <a name="projectcontents"></a>Project Contents
 The project contains the following software layers: